 Our dialer system will only connect you to people who pick up the phone — anyone who doesn’t pick up will get filtered out!
 This makes it so you can focus on having conversations with the folks you reach and you won’t have to waste any time with voicemail boxes.

 We recommend that first-time callers attend a training before making calls.
-The trainings are 30-45 minute live sessions via Zoom where you will learn how to use ThruTalk and Slack.
-It will also include a review of the current script.
-You can find upcoming times here: http://nxtgn.us/calltraining
+The trainings are live sessions via Zoom at the start of each shift where we’ll review the script and learn how to use the dialer.
+You can find upcoming times here: http://nxtgn.us/callteam

 Calling gets easier once you are in a rhythm, so we also recommend staying logged in on the dialer for at least 30-minute chunks of time.